Automorphism-Induced Entanglement Bounds in Many-Body Systems: Discussion and Conclusion

+(b) A natural extension is to mixed states and finite-temperature ensembles.
+Since $[H(\Lambda), U(g)] = 0$ for all $g \in G$, the Gibbs state $\rho_\beta \propto e^{-\beta H(\Lambda)}$ is $G$-invariant at all $\beta$, and the representation-theoretic structure of $\mathcal{H}_A$ under $\Gamma_A$ persists at finite temperature.
+Analogous bounds on thermal entanglement may be derivable by similar arguments, building on recent results showing that thermal entanglement in spin chains is strictly finite~\cite{bakshi_2026} and that thermal graph states carry bound entanglement~\cite{toth_2010}.\\

+(c) The framework assumes an unweighted undirected graph, so that $\mathrm{Aut}(\Lambda)$ is a subgroup of $S_N$.
+Extending the analysis to weighted graphs, directed graphs, and hypergraphs would broaden the reach of the method to a wider class of many-body systems, including those relevant to quantum chemistry models~\cite{balasubramanian_1980, balasubramanian_1995}.\\

-The results of this article have important implications for designing of symmetry-based quantum devices.
-In quantum computing architectures where qubits are arranged on a hardware graph as in superconducting processors and trapped-ion arrays, the topology can directly determine the automorphism group of the system, and hence, by our approach, the maximum entanglement configuration that can be generated in the ground state of the underlying Hamiltonian.
-In particular, hybrid systems combining spin defects, such as NV centers in nano-diamonds, can be used to construct controllable quantum networks.
-This control provides a mechanism to tune the entanglement of a network by selectively altering graph symmetries.
+(d) In quantum computing architectures where qubits are arranged on a hardware graph, such as superconducting processors with heavy-hexagonal connectivity~\cite{nation_2025,kam_2024} and trapped-ion arrays, the graph topology directly influences the symmetry structure of the system and hence the entanglement properties of the native Hamiltonian.
+Large-scale entanglement in graph-based quantum processors has recently been characterized experimentally on superconducting devices~\cite{kam_2024, karamlou_2024}.
+Our results provide a complementary analytical perspective, relating achievable ground-state entanglement to the automorphism structure of the underlying interaction graph.
+More generally, hybrid quantum systems based on spin defects, such as NV centers in diamond coupled into controllable quantum networks~\cite{ pompili_2021,wehner_2018}, offer platforms where the interaction graph can be engineered directly.
+In such systems, modifying the connectivity structure and its associated symmetries may provide a route for tuning and controlling ground-state entanglement.\\

+\textbf{Data availability.} The data supporting the findings of this study are available from the author upon reasonable request.